Kia Forte: First generation (TD; 2008)

 The first generation Forte was introduced in 2008.
 In North America, the Forte replaced the Kia Spectra, while the Forte retained the Cerato name in numerous markets.
 It shares the same platform as the Hyundai Avante/Elantra (HD), though employing a torsion-beam rear suspension in place of the Elantra's multilink design.
 Kia has stated that the Forte was specifically designed to target younger buyers attracted to sharper auto designs.

 Succeeding the first generation Cerato or second generation Spectra, several elements of the interior and suspension were changed.
 The car received a wider (4 cm) and longer (3 cm) body, a longer (4 cm) wheelbase and a wider (7 cm) gauge.
 However, ground clearance was reduced by a centimeter, thereby reducing the height by a centimeter.
 At the same time, the design of the rear suspension was simplified, which instead of independent multilink thrust became semi-dependent double-lever, with an elastic beam, which made it more reliable and easy to repair and maintain.

-Three body styles, which are compact 4-door sedan, 5-door hatchback, and a new 2-door coupe body style was introduced.
+Three body styles were introduced; the compact 4-door sedan, 5-door hatchback, and 2-door coupe body style.